Canvas

 - Experiment with adding pictures to your Canvas.
 Either drag in images you’ve generated from the Concept Machine or send images to the canvas from Center Chat by right clicking.
 You can always copy and paste images in from the web too!

 - Gone a little wide with your initial exploration?
-Use center chats eyes on canvas to help weave through-lines or look for gaps.
+Use Chat to analyse what's on your Canvas and help weave through-lines or look for gaps.

 How did we do?